Killing of JonBenét Ramsey: 911 call and initial search for the child

 The only people known to be in the house on the night of JonBenét's death were her immediate family: Patsy and John Ramsey and their son Burke.
 The ransom note contained specific instructions against contacting police and friends, but Patsy telephoned the police at 5:52 a.m.
 MST.
 She also called family and friends.
 Two police officers responded to the 9-1-1 call and arrived at the Ramsey home within three minutes.
 They conducted a cursory search of the house but did not find any sign of forced entry.

-Officer Rick French went to the basement and came to a door that was secured by a wooden latch.
+Officer Rick French went to the basement and came to a door that was secured by an additional wooden latch at the top of the door frame.
 He paused for a moment in front of the door, but walked away without opening it.
-French later explained that he was looking for an exit route used by the kidnapper, which the closed inside peg ruled out.
+French later explained that he was looking for an exit route used by the kidnapper; since the wooden latch was holding the door closed from inside the house, the kidnapper could not have used this door and then closed the latch from the inside, ruling this out as a possible exit.
 JonBenét's body was later found behind the door.

 With JonBenét still missing, John made arrangements to pay the ransom.
 A forensics team was dispatched to the house.
 The team initially believed that the child had been kidnapped, and JonBenét's bedroom was the only room in the house that was cordoned off to prevent contamination of evidence.
 No precautions were taken to prevent contamination of evidence in the rest of the house.
 Meanwhile, friends, victim advocates, and the Ramsey family's minister arrived at the home to show support.
 Visitors picked up and cleaned surfaces in the kitchen, possibly destroying evidence.
 Boulder detective Linda Arndt arrived at about 8:00 a.m.
 MST, in anticipation of receiving further instructions by the kidnapper(s), but there was never an attempt by anyone to claim the money.

 Discovery of the body

 At 1:00 p.m.
 MST, Detective Arndt asked John Ramsey and Fleet White, a family friend, to search the house to see if "anything seemed amiss."
 They started their search in the basement.
-John opened the latched door which Officer French had overlooked and found his daughter's body in one of the rooms.
+John opened the latched door which Officer French had overlooked; his daughter's body lay in one of the rooms.
 JonBenét's mouth was covered with duct tape, a nylon cord was found around her wrists and neck, and her torso was covered by a white blanket.
-John picked up the child's body and took it upstairs.
+John picked up her body and rushed upstairs.
 When JonBenét was moved, the crime scene was further contaminated, and critical forensic evidence was disturbed for the returning forensics team.

 Each of the Ramseys provided handwriting, blood, and hair samples to the police.
 John and Patsy participated in a preliminary interview for more than two hours, and Burke was also interviewed within the first couple of weeks following JonBenét's death.